NgoziGoodness/Data-Analysis-in-Excel/README.md

 ### Project Overview

 This data analysis project aims to provide insight into the sales performance of an apple product retailing company in the past year.
-By analysing various aspects of the sales data, we want to identify trends, gain depper understanding of the company's performance and make data driven recommendation.
+By analyzing various aspects of the sales data, we want to identify trends, gain dipper understanding of the company's performance and make data driven recommendation.
 The process used in this analysis are broken into 3 major stages_ Data cleaning, exploratory analysis and data visualization using dashboard.

 ### Data Sources